Michail P. Petropouleas: CEO of the Hellenic Telecommunications Organisation (ΟΤΕ)

+In addition to his role as CEO of OTE, Michail Petropouleas also served as Chairman of the Board of Directors of Hellenic Post (ELTA).

 Petropouleas was succeeded by his then Deputy CEO and close associate, Chryssostomos (Chryssos) Kavounidis, a descendant of a well-known shipping family.

 Literary work

 After the end of his term as CEO of the Hellenic Telecommunications Organisation, Michail Petropouleas published two books.
 The first is entitled "Days of War and Hostage" (1978), while the second, which was published in the late 20th century, is entitled "Memorandum of the Petropouleas Family" (1998).

 He was often invited by cultural associations to deliver lectures, which were very well received in the intellectual circles of the Greek's capital, Athens.

 He died on 22 July 2010 and was buried the next day in the Cemetery of Papagou, Athens.